 When you’re at an airport, you’re kind of a captive audience.
 That’s all well and good, but unfortunately, the airport knows that just as much as you do.
 Now granted, there are some things you really can’t help but buy at the airport, especially if you’re stuck there for a long time (BTW, if you ever are, remember there are lots of free and cheap things you may be able to do while you’re waiting).
 But if you’re going to be at the airport for a so-called normal amount of time, and can plan ahead, DO IT.
 It’ll save you a bunch of money.

 Over the years, larger airports have almost turned into old-fashioned indoor malls.
+They’re even designed in certain ways to entice you to buy more stuff.
 You’ve got stores selling clothing, electronics, jewelry, sunglasses, watches, artwork, perfume/cologne, books, magazines, candy and, of course, travel equipment galore (OMG do I adore browsing through Brookstone!).
 Store owners are hoping you’ll buy something because you just realized you left your “NAME OF ITEM” at home, or because that cute l’il stuffed alligator is just too cute to pass up.

 DON’T FALL FOR IT!

 Almost all the stuff you see in airport stores are more expensive than if you bought it somewhere else.
 If you keep a list and plan ahead before you pack, I bet you can avoid having to buy another pair of sunglasses, or a second (or third!) neck pillow.

 You can also consider grabbing a snapshot or two of that cute l’il stuffed alligator and see if you can buy it anywhere else (Amazon? eBay?
 Other places the manufacturer sells stuff?) and plan to buy it after you’re back home from your trip.